 Last week in a quiet Hospice room, my aunt Diane took her leave of this world alone.
-Coronavirus has limited hospitals visits, but there were few people left on earth who would have gone to see her anyway.
-Diane was the most prolific hoarder that I’ve ever seen and I’ve encountered a few in my time in real estate.
+Coronavirus has limited hospital visits, but there were few people left on earth who would have gone anyway.
+Diane was the most prolific hoarder that I’ve ever known and I’ve encountered a few in my time in real estate.

-Over the years her mental illness became progressively worse, making relationships near-impossible to maintain, but she was still well-loved as best we could.
+Over the years her mental illness was progressive, making relationships near-impossible to maintain, but she was still well-loved as best we could.

 None of these hoarders have anything on MY Aunt

-I watched that hoarding show a few times and thought – none of these hoarders have anything on Diane.
+I watched that hoarding show a few times and thought – none of these hoarders have anything on my aunt.
 It was kind of a brag really – my claim to fame.
-She could have absorbed their collections unnoticed if given permission.
+She could have absorbed those televised collections easily and unnoticed if given opportunity.

 If we wanted to see Diane, we need only turn on the Tampa news.
-The community and county battled her regularly over her prized collection.
+The community and Hillsborough county battled her constantly over her prized collection.
 Coverage of her was regular.
-She’d been building it slowly for decades and as her collection grew, so did the community scorn.
-When she wasn’t on the news, she was under scrutiny of Hillsborough County Code Enforcement.
+She’d been amassing her collection for years and as her collection grew, so did the community scorn.
+When she wasn’t on the news, she was under the scrutiny of Hillsborough County Code Enforcement.

 Not everyone understands that hoarding is a mental illness, but our family suspected this for decades.
 Around 2013 HUD made a point to specify hoarding as a protected class, after it was recognized by the American Psychiatric Association as a mental disorder and therefore a disability.
 It helps tenants like Diane avoid penalties or wind up homeless because of their medical condition.